Midwives! Doulas! Birth Centers! OH MY!

 Physical support includes assisting mothers during pregnancy with care of their body as it transitions with the pregnancy.
 We help mothers understand the changes that are occurring and how to prevent and/or relieve the minor aches and pains of pregnancy.
 We also provide support during labor, mainly focusing on natural pain relief techniques.
 These can include positioning, exercises, dancing, aromatherapy, and massage.
 That's not to say if you want medication that your doula will scold you.
 Your doula is there to support you in having the birth YOU want, not that she wants.
 During the postpartum period your doula will help you as your body begins the healing process and returning back to a non-pregnant state.

 Emotional support includes assisting mothers as they navigate their daily lives during this transition.
 We've seen how pregnant women are portrayed in movies and on television as emotional, forgetful, and helpless.
-While those are gross exaggerations for entertainment purposes, the truth is that pregnancy can be a tough road.
+While those are gross exaggerations for entertainment purposes, the truth is that pregnancy can be a tough road to navigate alone.
 Your doula can offer you support with your daily routine.
 Your doula is there for you to bounce ideas off of, provide you with resources to a problem you're having, role play the hard conversation you need to have with your obstetrician at your next office visit, or even help you devise a plan for your older children while you are at the hospital giving birth.
 Whatever it is, you don't have to go it alone when you have a doula.

 Just like your other care providers, doulas have their own style and methods of helping their clients.
 There is a doula out there for every woman who wants one.
 You just have to find your match.
 When searching for a doula think about what is important to you as pregnant person and mother.
 What are your values in regards to childbirth?
 What is most important to you about your care?
 What type of support do you need?
 What are some of the problems you face?